Wuyi Rock Oolong Artisan Fo Shou Zhen Yan Top Grade Buddha's Hand (武夷佛手)

 This tea is from the most sought after and prestigious core producing area of Wuyi Mountain, which locals call "Zhen Yan".
 Wuyi Shan is both a World Natural heritage and Cultural Heritage site.
 Fo Shou is the bush varietal of Wuyi oolong, not commonly grown in the region.
 Since it has larger leaves than any other bush varietal, almost as big as a human hand, it is named "The Buddha's Hand".
 It is the most understated and delicious Wuyi rock oolong.
 This tea was harvested from the famous Water Cave rock area.
-The dry leaves are large and thick, dark brown, moderately oxidized and fire-roasted over charcoal by Master Liu, who was one of several tea masters that worked at the prominent Wuyi Tea Factory from the 1970's to the 1990's.
+The dry leaves are large and thick, dark brown, moderately oxidized and fire-roasted over charcoal by Master Liu, who was one of several tea masters from the prominent Wuyi Tea Factory.

 This tea is amazing!
 It has a strong fragrance, distinctive flavor, very robust and fruity.
 It has a reddish brown liquor.
-The first notable taste sensation is pear, along with notes of apricot, plum, and rhubarb.
-The first several steepings have mild woodiness, which fades with later steepings.
-This tea has strong huigan, or aftertaste, an indication of high quality tea.
+The first notable taste sensation is pear note and minerality, along with notes of apricot, plum, and rhubarb.
+It has strong huigan, or aftertaste, an indication of high quality tea.
 Indeed, it is the best of its kind, demonstrating the definitive charming essence and sensory pleasures of Wuyi rock oolong; famously described as "Floral Fragrance, Rock Bone".

 Origin: Wuyi Mountain, Fujian province, China